 Dan 11:37b.
 Neither shall he regard the God of his fathers, nor the desire of women, nor regard any god: for he shall magnify himself above all.

 The papacy does not regard the God of the Bible as their God.
 The papacy and priesthood in the Roman Catholic Church do not have a desire for women.
-This refers to a code of celibacy amongst the Roman Catholic priests.
+This refers to a code of celibacy among the Roman Catholic priests.
 The papacy does not recognize any god as their god because the pope is above all and magnifies himself above all.

 Dan 11:38a. and to Eloah of ones strong/forces on post/place of him he shall glorify and to Eloah whom not they knew him fathers of him he shall glorify in gold and in silver and in stone precious and in coveted treasures.